nekosoffy/od-recipes/README.md

 # od-recipes
-Project for creating a basic website for showcasing a few recipes.
+Project for a simple recipes website.

-Upon conclusion, it will be possible to demonstrate skills in HTML syntax and commands.
+Upon conclusion, it will be possible to demonstrate skills in HTML and CSS.